 - the trustee of a trust.

-A self-employed person is also a PCBU and must ensure his or her own health and safety while at work, so far as is reasonably practicable.
+A self-employed person is also a PCBU and must ensure their own health and safety while at work, so far as is reasonably practicable.

-The primary duty of a PCBU (section 19 of the Work Health and Safety Act 2012 (SA)) is to ensure, so far as is reasonably practicable, that the health and safety of workers (and others, like clients, visitors and customers) is to not be put at risk by the work carried out by the business or undertaking.
+The primary duty of a PCBU under section 19 of the WHS Act is to ensure, so far as is reasonably practicable, that the health and safety of workers and others, such as clients, visitors and customers, is to not be put at risk by the work carried out by the business or undertaking.
 This duty requires PCBUs to provide and maintain: